- Training Programs

 The Washington University Hand and Microsurgery Fellowship Program within the Department of Orthopaedic Surgery participates in the Specialty Match through the NRMP.

-For the 2017-2018 application cycle, we will be using the ASSH application system.
-We will be accepting applications through the ASSH system and mailed applications.
 Starting with the 2018-2019 application cycle, we will strictly be using the ASSH application system and will no longer accept mailed applications.
 Please follow the link below to begin your online application with ASSH: https://myaccount.assh.org/FellowshipAppHome